 Traditionally, message-oriented middleware products have used proprietary protocols for communication between client applications and brokers.
 This means that once you've selected a particular vendor's messaging broker, you must use that vendor's libraries to connect your client applications to that broker.
-This results in a degree of "lock-in" to that vendor, since porting an application to a different product requires code changes in all the connected applications.
+This results in a degree of dependence on that vendor, since porting an application to a different product requires code changes in all the connected applications.

-The software industry is a fast-moving business; new programming languages and application frameworks are invented at a sometimes bewildering pace.
+The software industry is a fast-moving business; new programming languages and application frameworks are introduced at a sometimes bewildering pace.
 Similarly, the requirements of IT systems evolve over time and developers want to take advantage of the latest platform features.
 However, sometimes the selected messaging vendor does not support these platforms.
-Because the messaging product's protocols are proprietary, it's not possible for others to provide libraries for these new platforms.
-Therefore, you must use approaches such as building gateways or bridges to enable you to continue to use the messaging product.
+Because messaging protocols are proprietary, it's not possible for others to provide libraries for these new platforms.
+Therefore, you must use approaches such as building gateways or bridges that enable you to continue to use the messaging product.

-The development of AMQP (Advanced Message Queuing Protocol) 1.0 was motivated by these issues.
+The development of the Advanced Message Queuing Protocol (AMQP) 1.0 was motivated by these issues.
 It originated at JP Morgan Chase, who, like most financial services firms, are heavy users of message-oriented middleware.
-The goal was simple: to create an open-standard messaging protocol that makes it possible to build message-based applications using components built using different languages, frameworks, and operating systems, all using best-of-breed components from a range of suppliers.
+The goal was simple: to create an open-standard messaging protocol that made it possible to build message-based applications using components built using different languages, frameworks, and operating systems, all using best-of-breed components from a range of suppliers.

 AMQP 1.0 is an efficient, reliable, wire-level messaging protocol that you can use to build robust, cross-platform, messaging applications.
 The protocol has a simple goal: to define the mechanics of the secure, reliable, and efficient transfer of messages between two parties.
 The messages themselves are encoded using a portable data representation that enables heterogeneous senders and receivers to exchange structured business messages at full fidelity.
 The following is a summary of the most important features: